Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Theory

 \subsection{Magnification bias}

 Beyond the redshift-space distortions induced by peculiar velocities, the next dominant effect at $z>1$ that modifies the apparent distribution of galaxies is magnification bias.
-It originates from the fact that some regions of the sky are magnified (demagnified) due to gravitational lensing, meaning that they contain less (more) sources than on average.
-If we consider a survey of galaxies selected in flux, gravitational lensing will modify galaxy apparent fluxes, so that some of them will enter or exit from the sample.
+It originates from the fact that some regions of the sky are magnified (demagnified) due to gravitational lensing, meaning that they contain fewer (more) sources than on average.
+If we consider a survey of galaxies selected in flux, gravitational lensing will modify the apparent fluxes of the galaxies, so that some of them will enter or exit the sample.
 This selection effect will impact the observed clustering of galaxies.
-It is worth noting that magnification bias is not the only effect that arises, as there are also additional effects that depends on peculiar velocities or gravitational potential \citep{challinor2011linear}.
-However, at high redshift, magnification bias is the dominant one and is the focus of this work.
+It is worth noting that magnification bias is not the only effect that arises: additional effects ensue that depend on peculiar velocities or gravitational potential \citep{challinor2011linear}.
+However, at high redshift, magnification bias is the dominant effect and is the focus of this work.